 - Creating Strategic Focus Areas

 Before creating your strategic plan, you need to decide on the structure you will use.
 There are literally hundreds if not thousands of ways to structure a strategic plan.
 You’ve likely heard of famous strategic models such as OKRs.
 But beyond the well-known ones, there’s also a myriad of other models ranging from extremely simple, to bewilderingly complicated.

-The trouble with many of the strategic models out there, is that they work reasonably well on-paper, but when it comes to reality, they don't actually walk you through exactly how to write a strategic plan - or at least one that is truly meaningful to your organization.
-Here’s just a few of the issues we see which affect many of the popular strategic models:
+The trouble with many of the strategic models out there, is that they work reasonably well on paper, but when it comes to reality, they don't actually walk you through exactly how to write a strategic plan - or at least one that is truly meaningful to your organization.
+Here are just some of the issues we see which affect many of the popular strategic models:

 - They're too complicated.
 People get lost in terminology rather than focusing on execution.

 - They don’t scale.
 They work well for small organizations but fail when you try to extend them across multiple teams.